California, United States

-California, United StatesRanked among top 30 universities in US
+Est. 1891Ranked among top 40 universities in US

-University of California – Santa Barbara is a public research university founded in 1905.
-Any student with an inherent desire to ‘chill’ should definitely put UCSB at the top of his wish-list.
-A perfect combination of location, climate, teaching, crowd and nightlife ensures that no one would ever regret going to Santa Barbara.
+University of California - Santa Barbara is a public research university founded in 1905.
+UCSB is a perfect combination of location, climate, teaching, crowd and nightlife ensures that no one would ever regret going to Santa Barbara.

 |Jan - Mar||Apr - Jun||Jul - Sep||Oct - Dec|